ClusterLabs/PAF/Quick_Start-Debian-8.md

 The cluster communications and quorum (votes) rely on Corosync to work.
 So this is the first service to setup to be able to build your cluster on top of it.

-The cluster configuration client `crm` is supposed to be able to take care of this, but this feature was broken when this tutorial was written.
+The cluster configuration client `crmsh` is supposed to be able to take care of this, but this feature was broken when this tutorial was written.
 See [the related bug report](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=819545).